LuizAVManoel/oculus_extinguisher/README.md

 <p>An image that is going to be inpainted requires a mask.</p>

 <p> We are going to start with a simple frontal portrait and artificially add an eyeglasses mask to it.
-The original image (without eyeglasses) will work as a reference after the algorithm is implemented on the masked (with eyeglasses) image.
-Based on the article, we decided to go through the following steps: </p>
+The original image will work as a reference after the algorithm is implemented on the masked image.</p>

+<p> Based on the article, we decided to go through the following steps: </p>

 <ol>
 <li>